-Instrument Panel, Leather, Vinyl, Other Plastic Surfaces, Low Gloss Paint Surfaces and Natural Open Pore Wood Surfaces these solvents can permanently change the appearance and feel of leather or soft trim and are not recommended.
+Instrument Panel, Leather, Vinvl.
+Other Plastic Surfaces.
+Low Gloss Paint Surfaces and Natural Open Pore Wood Surfaces

 Use a soft microfiber cloth dampened with water to remove dust and loose dirt.
 For a more thorough cleaning, use a soft microfiber cloth dampened with a mild soap solution.